MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-https-binding-windows-server-ca.md

 ms.topic: article
 ---

-# How to Configure an HTTPS Binding for a Windows Server CA
+# How to configure an HTTPS binding for a Windows Server CA

 If you are setting up a new certification authority (CA) for the first time for use with System Center – Operations Manager, use the following procedure to configure an HTTPS binding for the CA.